By Toni Brannagan

 On a less abstract level, the misconception that your hymen will tear, bleed, and cause you pain is also why a lot of people simply deal with having painful intercourse when they are young, or just starting to have sex.
 Painful sex is *not* normal, y’all.
 A little discomfort is to be expected, but know your body, and know that you’re allowed to go as slowly and gently as *you* want.
-(Also, USE LUBE, especially if you’re nervous — you’re not gonna be wet, dude.)
+(Also, USE LUBE — if you’re nervous, chances are you’re not gonna be wet.)

 Dr. Dweck also acknowledges that challenges with penetrative intercourse don’t always have to do with nerves, anxiety, or tight muscles, and serious difficulty could be a sign that you have an imperforate hymen.
 If you’re having painful sex for any reason, you should def go hit up your doctor.

 The misplaced importance society has placed upon hymens has pretty much only been used to inconvenience women and other people with vaginas.
 Understanding our bodies really shouldn’t be this difficult.

 How did you learn about your hymen?
 In sex ed?
 From an overzealous friend or family member (🙋)?
 Are there any other misconceptions about virginity that you’ve carried with you?
 Share your stories with us in the comments!